technic404/express-route-creator/README.md

 Also you can create all backend api files with just few entries in scheme!

 ## Example of building backend schematic
-Create empty file just for init for example `init.js`.
+Create empty file just for init, for example `init.js`.
 ```js
 const RouteManager = require("./lib/creator");